gvwilson/thirdbit/src/fiction/iffy/index.md

 and Akumé had pretty much taken over running her mother's swap-n-shop.
 Eventually they said an awkward "see ya".
 When the workshop door closed behind her,
-Iffy felt that she had left something undefinable behind.
+Iffy felt that she had found something she hadn't known she had lost.

 The Aussie sailors at the hospital wouldn't let her in to see Honesty.
 For a moment she thought they were going to arrest her just for asking,